 The bonus is that this gingerbread smoothie recipe is also festive!
 I especially love this easy breakfast smoothie recipe because it's a little bit different and it's perfect for the holidays.
 Although it's great anytime of the year, it's December and that spells gingerbread time!

-So, if you are looking for a quick healthy, low-fat raspberry smoothie, give this one a try!
+So, if you are looking for the perfect Christmas smoothie, that's quick, healthy and low-fat, then give Raspberry Gingerbread smoothie a try!